aloma-io/aloma-io/docs/getting-started/steps.md

 Given a task, a match can match any subset of the data of the task.
 One can match for type or for value.
 One should exactly match the data that is needed for the do part, not more and not less.

+  - Use JSON format to define match conditions
+  - Match against specific fields using dot notation (e.g. contact.name)
+  - Use operators like $eq, $ne, $gt, $lt, $in, $nin
+  - Combine conditions with $and, $or, $not

 ```js
 {